BlockFi, which lends money to cryptocurrency holders, just raised $18.3 million led by Valar Ventures – TechCrunch

 No doubt the uptick in loans correlates with the rebound in Bitcoin’s value, which was priced as low as $3,400 earlier this year but is now valued at roughly $11,400.

 Prince also told the outlet that he expects annual revenue to hit eight figures by the end of this year.
 In startup land, that means it’s time to roll out new money-making services.
 BlockFi already introduced a savings account product earlier this year that it says enables investors to earn interest on their assets.
-They are not backed by the FDIC, though the company says it “operates with a focus on compliance with US laws and regulations.”
-And while it won’t say exactly what’s coming up next, it says more products are being added to its existing platform in a statement about the new round.
+They are not backed by the FDIC, though the company says it “operates with a focus on compliance with U.S. laws and regulations.”
+And while it won’t say exactly what’s coming up next, it says in a statement about the new round more products are being added to its existing platform.

 Prince previously spent roughly five years in consumer lending and began investing his own money in crypto in early 2016.